Felda01/mysqlreport/README.md

 MySQL Report
 ============

-This TYPO3 Extension analyzes and can profile all SQL queries created by $GLOBALS['TYPO3'].
+This TYPO3 Extension analyzes and can profile all SQL queries created by ConnectionPool.

 After installation you should visit the extension configuration in extension manager.
 Here you can activate logging for FE and/or BE queries.